 "[R] estructuring the retail environment for tobacco products require[s] thorough analysis before being implemented and careful monitoring afterward.
-Such an analysis will require a robust capacity to conduct tobacco policy analysis, including state-of-the-art modeling of the effects of new industry initiatives and potential regulatory interventions."121 are sold.
+Such an analysis will require a robust capacity to conduct tobacco policy analysis, including state-of-the-art modeling of the effects of new industry initiatives and potential regulatory interventions."

+Survey after survey in various Canadian jurisdictions over the past fifteen years show consistently strong support for major reforms to the manner in which tobacco products are sold.
 A solid majority of Canadians express support for a wide range of measures to reduce the availability of tobacco products at retail in order to reduce tobacco use, from mandatory licensing of retailers, to limiting sales to government outlets, to phasing out tobacco sales altogether.
 Public support will be critical to the success of any initiative to implement controls on the retail availability of tobacco, as significant opposition can be expected from the retail sector and possibly the business community at large.
 The three novel approaches to reducing retailer availability in the cities of San Francisco and Buffalo and the state of New York provide some valuable lessons in that regard, in particular, the importance of not underestimating the likely opposition from tobacco retailers and manufacturers.